Getting your visa

 - One year’s tuition fee – minus any money paid to the University

-- You will need to show these funds for 28 days prior to us issuing your CAS
+- You will need to show these funds for 28 days before us issuing your CAS

 - The funds should be either in your own bank account or your parents’.
 If the money is in your parents’ name, you must also include a birth certificate and a letter from them stating you have the right to use these funds with your visa application.